-The DGS Sells Land to CADA for New Housing Development - In late 2008, CADA purchased from the State a small infill site at 1610 17th Street and received a developer proposal for two new residences to be constructed on the site.
-After that developer was unable to secure financing, CADA re-advertised the site and selected an alternate developer who is pursuing the city entitlement process to allow for construction of a similar project.
-Collaborations continue between CADA and representatives of the DGS' Green Action Team, established to ensure progress toward meeting the goals of Executive Order S-20-04.
-Special consideration is taken to incorporate Green Action Team objectives into all major capital improvement projects to the multi-family, residential structures that CADA manages, with the objective of meeting and exceeding the 20 percent energy reduction set forth in the Executive Order.
+Energy Reduction Efforts Continue - Collaboration continues between CADA and representatives of DGS' Green Action Team, established to ensure progress toward meeting the goals of EO S-20-04.
+Special consideration is taken to incorporate Green Action Team objectives into all major capital improvement projects to the multi-family, residential structures CADA manages, with the objective of meeting and exceeding the 20 percent energy reduction set forth in the EO.

-CADA Instrumental in Streetscape Improvements - CADA made progress in 2010 on the development of streetscape improvement concepts that will allow pedestrians, bicyclists, motorists, and public transportation to safely and comfortably traverse O Street, and link remaining CADA development sites and 16th Street, the spine of East End Gateway development.
-CADA completed work in fall 2010 on the 16th Street Concept Plan that sets forth proposed streetscape improvements to 16th Street between the Capitol Avenue/N Street alley and S Street.
-CADA also worked with the local business owners on a plan to minimize the impact of the R Street Streetscape Project improvements from 10th to 13th Streets, which commenced construction in September 2010.
-CADA continues to work with the City of Sacramento and adjacent property owners on the design of the R Street Market Plaza project, the second phase of the R Street Streetscape Project planned for 16th to 18th Streets.
+CADA Instrumental in Streetscape Improvements - The CADA made progress in 2011 on the development of streetscape improvement concepts that will allow pedestrians, bicyclists, motorists, and public transportation to safely and comfortably traverse O Street, and link remaining CADA development sites and 16th Street, the spine of East End Gateway development.

+The CADA is seeking funding for the 16th Street Streetscape Plan, which sets forth proposed streetscape improvements to 16th Street between the Capitol Avenue/N Street alley and S Street.
+In 2011 CADA completed R Street Streetscape Project improvements from 10th to 13th Streets, a multi-million-dollar infrastructure project.
+The CADA continues to work with the City of Sacramento and adjacent property owners on the design of the R Street Market Plaza project, the second phase of the R Street Street Streetscape Project planned for 16th to 18th Streets.